TheGoogleRider2/TheGoogleRider2/README.md

 - Hi, my name is TheGoogleRider2
 - This is my second account and will be using it from now on since i lost my first one :(.
-- I'm currently learning Java, Python, Dart, Javascript, HTML and Other probably too.
+- I'm currently learning many things (but mainly coding and computers).
 - Hobbies: Listening to Music, Playing Musical instruments (Guitar, Piano & more), light-gaming.